DesignOpen/designopen.github.io/blogging_about/_posts/2014-04-07-being-stylish.md

 date: '2014-04-07 10:16:00'
 ---

-[Garth][garth] (the originator of OSD) and I are regulars at a design meetup where he first shared the vision for thsi site.
+[Garth][garth] (the originator of OSD) and I are regulars at a design meetup where he first shared the vision for this site.
 At the time the site's design was about 4 CSS rules away from default.
 I remember Garth saying something along the lines of "I wanted the site to look kinda crappy so someone else would step in and work on it."